Plans for remote education for students self isolating from week beginning 8th March - Dawn Haywood, Deputy CEO

 11. How will parents be kept informed about their child's engagement in remote learning and work/assignments?

 Building a strong relationship with parents as students learn remotely is deeply important to us.
 We will keep parents informed about their child's engagement and the work/assignments students are set by their teachers.

 Parents will receive regular communication regarding your child's engagement in remote learning and the quality of their work.
 The Class Charts system informs parents about their child's engagement in remote education.
 The Google Guardian system provides parents with a weekly email detailing the work/assignments students have been set, including deadlines and also informs parents if students have missed submission deadlines for work/assignments.
 Pastoral staff will call parents where there are concerns about either engagement or the quality of your child's work.
 Parents are welcome to call their child's school if they would like to discuss their child's remote education.

 Parents will receive updates and communication from schools regarding the frequency and quality of your child’s engagement in remote learning.

 Having a school-like routine combined with some form of daily exercise will help your child to remain positive and have a strong focus throughout this difficult period.

 Try to find ways of rewarding them.
 Catch them being great!
 Verbal praise can be the best reward of all or X minutes of time on their Xbox/TV.
 They could choose a movie that you all sit down and watch together for example.

 You may wish to encourage your child to work collaboratively, online with their friends so that they can keep up as many peer interactions as they can.

-How do I know that my child is working safely online?
+13. How do parents know that their child is working safely online?

 Wishing you and your family stay safe and well.